 It stands to reason that as prawns are found around all of the UK coastline then fish will naturally come across this source of food and therefore be receptive to feeding on it.
 Prawns can be gathered from beaches around the UK, or bought from supermarkets, fishmongers and some bait retailers.

 Gathering and Buying Prawns

 Freshly caught prawns can be kept alive by keeping them in a bucket of seawater but it must have an aerator pump attached – the prawns will soon die without this.
-If stored correctly in this manner the prawns will live for several days.
+If stored correctly in this manner the prawns will live for a day or two.
 Freshly caught prawns can also be frozen for future use.
 If prawns have been bought from a supermarket in frozen form they can simply be kept in the freezer and defrosted prior to use, whereas refrigerated prawns can be used straight out of the packet.

-Refridgerated or defrosted prawns can also be used for float fishing but they are also effective as a bait for fishing.
-Here they will attract most of fish fish species which feed on the seabed with cod, coalfish, pollock, bass, whiting, all species of flatfish and many other species all being caught on prawn baits.
+Refrigerated or defrosted prawns can also be used for float fishing but they are also effective as a bait for fishing.
+Here they will attract most fish species which feed on the seabed with cod, coalfish, pollock, bass, whiting, all species of flatfish and many other species all being caught on prawn baits.

-If prawns are large a single prawn can be used, or multiple prawns can be used on the same hook to create a bigger bait for species such as cod and bass.
-Presentation will be improved by clipping prawn baits behind an impact shield to protect them from impact with the water.
-While refrigerated prawns are relatively firm many anglers prefer to secure them to the hook with bait elastic such as Ghost Cocoon.
+If prawns are large a single prawn can be used, or multiple small prawns can be used on the same hook to create a bigger bait for species such as cod and bass.
+The presentation will be improved by clipping prawn baits behind an impact shield to protect them from impact with the water.
+While refrigerated prawns are relatively firm many anglers prefer to secure them to the hook with bait elastic such as Koike Bait Elastic.
 Frozen prawns are often softer once defrosted so anglers fishing with these almost always use bait cotton or elastic.
 Prawns can, of course, be used as part of a cocktail bait with prawns being paired up with practically any other sea fishing bait to provide a cocktail bait which will attract a number of different species.